mariodavid/mariodavid.github.io/_posts/2019-01-13-concurrent-usage-prevention-with-locks.md

 ---
 layout: futurama
-title: Concurrent usage prevention with Locks
+title: Concurrent Usage prevention with Locks
 description: "In this blog post we will go over an example that deals with preventing concurrent usage or particular resources like entities through the differnent CUBA mechanisms of locking."
 modified: 2019-01-13
 tags: [cuba, locking]